hintyu/react-tic-tac-toe/README.md

 4. When someone wins, highlight the three squares that caused the win.
 5. When no one wins, display a message about the result being a draw.

+6. Rebuild this app using Typescript!
+7. Rebuild this app using redux and react-redux!

 ------